Whether you’re ready to race or joining the cheering committee, you can catch the Bank of America Chicago Marathon all across the city every October.

 Where can you watch the Chicago Marathon?

-While spectators aren’t allowed in race start and finish areas inside Grant Park, there are plenty of viewing areas along the Chicago Marathon route where you can cheer on runners:
+While spectators won’t have access to the race start and finish areas within Grant Park on race day, there are plenty of prime viewing areas along the Chicago Marathon route where you can cheer on runners:

 The marathon route goes through 29 of Chicago’s vibrant neighborhoods, which makes it the perfect opportunity to explore different corners of the city.
 Cheer with the locals and the mariachi bands in Pilsen around Mile 19 or check out the colorful lion dancers in Chinatown near Mile 21.
-And don’t miss the block-party atmosphere (complete with drag queens) of Northalsted (also known as Boystown) surrounding Mile 7 and 9.
+And don’t miss the block-party atmosphere (complete with drag queens) of Northalsted (Chicago’s historic LGBTQ+ neighborhoods) surrounding Mile 7 and 9.

 After a few hours, the course takes its toll and runners need extra support for the last few miles.
 Take the Orange Line to Halsted (Mile 20.5), the Green Line to 35th-Bronzeville-IIT (Mile 23) or the Red Line to Sox-35th (Mile 23.25) to give them a final burst of energy before the big finish.